-LR_Gapcloser - using error-corrected long reads to close gaps in genome assembly
+LR_Gapcloser - using uncorrected or corrected long reads to close gaps in genome assembly

 COMMANDS AND OPTIONS

-LR_Gapcloser is a gap closing tool using long reads from studied species.
+LR_Gapcloser is a gap closing tool using uncorrected or corrected long reads generated from Pacbio platform or Nanopore platform.
 The long reads could be downloaed from public read archive database (for instance, NCBI SRA database ) or be your own data.
-The long reads should be error corrected firstly.
 Then they are fragmented and aligned to scaffolds using BWA mem algorithm in BWA package.
 In the package, we provided a compiled bwa, so the user needn't to install bwa.
 LR_Gapcloser uses the alignments to find the bridging that cross the gap, and then fills the long read original sequence into the genomic gaps.

 1) After downloading the sofware, simply type "tar -zxvf LR_Gapcloser.tar.gz" in the installation directory.
 The software does not require any special compilation and is already provided as portable precompiled software.

 2) Then for convenience ,you can type "export PATH=$PATH:your_directory/LR_Gapcloser/" to set the PATH environmental variables.

 (1)The scaffold file is required and should be of fasta format.
 The description line or header line, which begins with '>', provides a unique name and/or identifier for the sequence.
 And the name and/or identifier must not contain a "(:", because in data processing, we will use "(:" as delimiters.

 (2)The long reads file is also required and should be of fasta format.
 If the file is fastq format, it should be converted into fasta format before running the software.